FUCHS ROUX INCORPORATED

 - Out of Community of Property with the Accrual

 - Out of Community of Property without the Accrual

-In the case of death of either of the parties the joint estate will fall under the administration of the Executor until it is finalized.
+In the case of death of either of the parties, the joint estate will fall under the administration of the Executor until it is finalised.